-Beauty blogger Emily from Why Hello Beauty recently shared her experience using our SHS products, see what she had to say below.
+Beauty blogger Emily from Why Hello Beauty doesn’t just write blogs, she also has a flair for getting juicy exclusives interviewing inspirational businesswomen and influencers.
+She recently shared her experience using SHS products, see what she had to say below.

 You know how sometimes you see something once on your internet scrolling, but then it just pops up all the time from that moment on?
 Skin Health Science is just that – it’s literally been in my Instagram feed and stories for weeks now.
 When an email popped up in my inbox a few weeks back with an invitation to trial the first products, it was a no-brainer of course.
 The cosmeceutical brand debuts with a simple three-product range – Carbo Cleanser, RP Moisturiser and REM Serum – with each product containing evidence-based active ingredients at the correct strengths combined with scientifically-backed natural powerhouses to support and regulate healthy skin.